superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

 |Use Cases|Essential in areas with distinct patterns and specialized needs|Effective in domains like text, image, and audio processing where large, generic datasets enhance performance|
 |Balancing Act|Achieving superior results by finding a balance between custom and pre-trained models|Recognizing that customization and fine-tuning are often necessary, even when using pre-trained models|

+So, is there a way of preserving a pre-trained model's efficiency and performance advantages, permitting a faster go-to-market, but **also** align it with specific downstream tasks?

+One approach is **fine-tuning**.

 ### Fine-tuning pre-trained models for specific tasks

 Adapting a pre-trained model to a given task is called fine-tuning.
 Fine-tuning leverages the wealth of knowledge already learned by the pre-trained model on large datasets, while specializing it for the problem at hand using small-task-specific data for a specific downstream requirement.

 Some examples:

-Research has shown that fine-tuning Llama-2 to specific tasks can improve its performance significantly, particularly on the Llama-7b & Llama-13b parameter versions.
+Research has shown that fine-tuning Llama-2 to specific tasks can improve its performance significantly, particularly on the Llama-7b and Llama-13b parameter versions.
 [A case study fine-tuning the Llama-13b variant](https://www.anyscale.com/blog/fine-tuning-llama-2-a-comprehensive-case-study-for-tailoring-models-to-unique-applications) observed an increase in accuracy from 58% to 98% on functional representations, 42% to 89% on SQL generation, and 28% to 47% on GSM.
 Using fine-tuning on smaller models increases performance while managing the costs of running the models, ultimately making them more practical to implement into production.

 Fine-tuning OpenAI on downstream NLP tasks has achieved [state-of-the-art results in commonsense reasoning, semantic similarity, and reading comprehension](https://openai.com/blog/language-unsupervised/).
 Further research has demonstrated GPT-4 performance on certain tasks at a level comparable to a human.
-But before we conclude that this amounts to artificial general intelligence (AGI), it is worth pointing out that there remain [several areas in which GPT-4 falls short of human-level performance](https://arxiv.org/pdf/2303.12712.pdf).

-For example, the model struggles to calibrate for confidence (i.e., it doesn’t know when it should be confident vs. simply guessing).
-Also, the model’s context is extremely limited, it functions “statelessly” – once it’s trained, the model is fixed; it can’t update itself with prior interactions or information or adapt to a changing environment.
-Another frequently observed challenge is that the model regularly hallucinates, making up facts and figures, a problem compounded by its poor confidence calibration.
+It would be premature, however, to conclude that this amounts to artificial general intelligence (AGI); there remain [several areas in which GPT-4 falls short of human-level performance](https://arxiv.org/pdf/2303.12712.pdf).
+For example, GPT-4 struggles to calibrate for confidence; it doesn’t know when it should be confident vs. when it's simply guessing.
+Also, the model’s context is extremely limited, it functions “statelessly” – once trained, the model is fixed; it can’t update itself with prior interactions or information, or adapt to a changing environment.
+In addition, the model regularly hallucinates, making up facts and figures, a problem compounded by its poor confidence calibration.

 #### Fine-tuning adds layers and avoids overfitting

-Instead of training all model layers from scratch, fine-tuning typically involves modifying and re-training just the last few layers of the model, specializing them for the given task.
+Instead of training all model layers from scratch, fine-tuning typically involves modifying and re-training **just the last few layers** of the model, specializing them for the given task.
 During fine-tuning, the main part of the pre-trained model remains unchanged.
 Fine-tuning requires only a fraction of the data required to train the whole model from scratch, and it’s also computationally much cheaper.

 ![Fine-tuning a model](assets/building_blocks/vector_compute/bb2-7.png)

 Fine-tuning helps avoid overfitting.
 Overfitting occurs when a model exposed to only small amounts of task-specific data memorizes inherent patterns, but can't generalize well.
 Overfitting leads to poor performance on real-world unseen data.
 By retraining only the last few layers of a pre-trained model, fine-tuning makes overfitting less likely because the unchanged layers continue to provide useful features.
 In contrast, training an entire complex model on a small amount of data from scratch is very susceptible to overfitting.

-To fine-tune a pre-trained model, you first need to obtain a quality dataset relevant to your specific problem.
+To fine-tune a pre-trained model, you first need to **obtain a quality dataset** relevant to your specific problem.
 For common tasks like sentiment analysis, public benchmark datasets can be used.

 For example, let's take a look at some illustrative input/output pairs from the [IMDB movie reviews dataset](https://paperswithcode.com/dataset/imdb-movie-reviews), which can be employed to fine-tune a pre-trained model designed for sentiment analysis:

   **Input**: "Absolutely loved this movie!
 The acting was superb, and the storyline kept me engaged from start to finish.
 Highly recommended!"

   **Output**: Positive sentiment

   **Input**: "This film turned out to be a significant disappointment.
 The plot left me puzzled, the acting was merely average, and I struggled to maintain interest.
 Not worth watching."

   **Output**: Negative sentiment

 Companies invest in human annotation for **proprietary** applications to create labeled datasets reflecting their custom use cases and data.
-For successful fine-tuning, possessing a sufficient volume and variety of examples is key so the pre-trained model can adapt its knowledge to the new domain.
+For successful fine-tuning, you need a sufficient volume and variety of examples to allow pre-trained model to adapt its knowledge to the new domain.

 #### The fine-tuning cycle: training, hyperparameter tuning, performance measurement

-The fine-tuning procedure involves repeatedly training the model on the downstream labeled data, adjusting key hyperparameters like learning rate and batch size, and evaluating performance on a held-out validation set after each iteration.
+The fine-tuning procedure involves repeatedly training the model on downstream labeled data, adjusting key hyperparameters like learning rate and batch size, and evaluating performance on a held-out validation set after each iteration.

 This cycle of training, hyperparameter tuning, and performance measurement is repeated until the model plateaus and stops showing significant gains on your particular dataset.
 The goal is to maximize metrics like accuracy and F1-score, to reach acceptable performance levels for your specific use case and data.